eazar001/ahab/html/README.md

 calculator is one of those features that needs the most tender loving care in order for it to be a lot more useful to the users that are interacting with it.

+- Secret Feature - Load JSON (&)

+This feature will allow power users to load JSON files by the filename.
+If I do put this in, it'll probably only be for testing purposes.
+However, dynamically loading files would be something I personally would like to do just for testing reasons.

+The only way I can see this being used in the future is if we kept a history of stocks all in different files.
+Then I can call the database to load up the history and get the recommendations over time.
+A pipe dream, or is it?